aakhil-kassim/flutter_iconoir_ttf/README.md

 # Flutter Iconoir TTF

 ## Intro:
-The free open source Iconoir icons for Flutter without dependency on flutter_svg like the regular Iconoir package has.
+The free open source Iconoir icons for Flutter without dependency on `flutter_svg` because they use a standard font file.

-You can just use the Icon widget and be on your way. ✨
+That means you can just use the Icon widget and be on your way. ✨

 There are well over a thousand nice icons to choose from!

-It works as a regular TTF font file that can be generated with a script from the original SVGs and also generate the Dart code.
+(even more if you include the additional **bold** variant!)

+This would not be possible without the Iconoir Project Community and their efforts. 💙

+## Rationale:
+Using a font is more lightweight on resources than parsing and rendering SVGs because the vector graphics in fonts are precompiled.
+Since the icons are monochrome glyphs, this works out pretty well.

 ## Usage: